-Dr. David Ethier is an orthopedic surgeon.
-His clinical interests include arthroscopic surgery, replacement arthroplasty (joint replacement), and osteoporosis.
-Dr. Ethier attended Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine and subsequently trained at Wilford Hall Medical Center for residency.
+Dr. David Ethier's area of specialization is orthopedics/orthopedic surgery.
+Areas of expertise for Dr. Ethier include arthroscopic surgery, replacement arthroplasty (joint replacement), and osteoporosis.
+He is a graduate of Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.
+For his professional training, Dr. Ethier completed a residency program at Wilford Hall Medical Center.
 He has received a 3.5 out of 5 star rating by his patients.
-He takes Medicaid and Medicare insurance.
-He is accepting new patients.
+He honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Ethier is accepting new patients.

 Clinical interests: Arm, Elbow, Hand and Wrist, Hip, Knee, Shoulder, Arthritis, Arthroscopic Surgery, Joint ...
 (Read more)